These Are the Gmail Limits for Receiving Email

 Email is designed for uncertain delivery and delays.
 An email (SMTP) server that has taken over your email for delivery to Gmail will automatically try again for some four to five days (in increasingly larger intervals).

-(Gmail limits for receiving email updated December 2023)
+(Gmail limits for receiving email first published August 2020, last updated October 2024)